 UF cannot be accomplished in California without federal support.
 Commissioners disagreed about whether federal participation in UF could be accomplished through existing Medicare, Medicaid, and ACA waiver authority, or whether changes in federal law would be required.
-In a discussion on the state/federal relationship and financing mechanisms at the September 23, 2021 meeting, Commissioner Carmen Comsti offered the view that California could seamlessly integrate federal programs into a state single payer or unified financing system via existing federal waivers - and that no changes are needed in federal law.
+In a discussion on the state/federal relationship and financing mechanisms at the September 23, 2021 meeting, Commissioner Carmen Comsti offered the view that California could seamlessly integrate federal programs into a state single payer or unified financing system via existing federal waivers - and that no changes are needed in federal

+61 See, for example, the following reports: Future of Work Report; Quality Jobs Are Essential: California's Direct Care Workforce and the Master Plan for Aging; Master Plan on Early Learning and Care; Building an Inclusive Health Workforce in California: A Statewide Policy Agenda law.
 At the same meeting, Commissioner Andy Schneider argued that the federal Secretary of Health and Human Services has no authority, by waiver or otherwise, to transfer federal Medicare or Medicaid funds to a state for a unified financing system.
-In Commissioner Schneider's view, if California wants to use federal Medicare and Medicaid funds as part of a unified financing system, including single payer, it will need to persuade the Congress and the President to change federal law.
+In Commissioner Schneider's view, if California wants to use federal Medicare and Medicaid funds as part of a unified financing system, including single payer, it will need to persuade the Congress and the President to change federal law.64